emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (first player). ✔️
 1. Site does not have watch parties. ❌

 ***
+## Rive
+### Score: 17/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its (non-embed) sources if they fail. ✔️
+1. Site does have episode auto-next across all servers (non-embed). ✔️
+1. Very unique UI, lots of user-settings, one of the best. ✔️
+1. It has watch lists and continue watching, and you can login to sync them across devices. ✔️
+1. It has a recommendations, collections, and an AI. ✔️
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
+1. Site looks good + works well on mobile. ✔️
+1. Site uses a feature-rich, highly customized version of artplayer.js. 🟡
+1. Site has links to external watch party sites. 🟡

+Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

+***
 ## Vidora